mpolom/mpolom.github.io/content/_index.md

 ---

 ## Past work
 Various things i've done in the past.
 Some for money, some not.
+If you'd like to pay me to do anything like this for *you*, slide into my DMs.

 [Creative Co-op](https://creative.coop)
 [Re~Cycle, Bikes to Africa](https://re-cycle.org/)